 If Winston Churchill was right, there’s a reciprocal relationship between us and our buildings; a mutual shaping of one by the other and back again.
 A chicken-and-egg thing so old that we’ve lost track of which is which and which came first.
 Churchill hoped for this effect in Parliament, rebuilt to his specifications after the war; too small during full attendance and therefore become energized, a crucible for debate on the most important topics of the moment.
 No space in Agincourt is quite that important.

 Because his uncle Anson had been an architect, Howard thought about that as a career.
-I think he and I are cut from similar cloth, however; we both realized that architects have a gland that drips subsistence levels of tolerance for things I can’t mention here, but any licensed practicing architect will share them with you for a drink.
+I think he and I are cut from similar cloth, however; we both realized that architects have a gland that drips subsistence levels of tolerance for things I can’t mention here, but any licensed practicing architect will share them with you for price of a cocktail.
 In an earlier draft, I’d itemized a few of those “things” but opted to be less offensive than usual and keep them in my heart (a rare feat for me).
-So my friend Howard became a journalist—oddly, yet another career choice I could not have sustained.
+So my friend Howard became a journalist—likewise, yet another career choice I could not have sustained.

 During the last third of the 19th century and much of the 20th, the Sanborn Company published maps used for fire insurance purposes.
 Few private subscribers used their services, but for insurance companies and municipal governments, Sanborn maps were essential to do business.